oneops/oneops-training/includes/user-1-beginner.md

 ## Deployment Methods

-- Public cloud: available to anyone
+- Public cloud: available to anyone <!-- .element: class="fragment" -->
-- Private cloud: only available to you
+- Private cloud: only available to you <!-- .element: class="fragment" -->
-- Mixed
+- Mixed <!-- .element: class="fragment" -->

 Note:
 - only mixed is truly competitive and possible on a global scale